-Depart Namibia’s capital and drive north to the internationally renowned game reserve of Okonjima, nestled amongst the slopes of the Omboroko Mountains.
+Leave the red dunes behind and fly north to the internationally-renowned game reserve of Okonjima, nestled amongst the slopes of the Omboroko Mountains.
 Home to the pioneering predator-conservation project, the Africat Foundation, this 55,000-acre reserve boasts a thriving wildlife community.
-Using radio telemetry, track resident Cheetah and Leopard, whilst learning of Africat’s commitment to the long-term preservation of Namibia’s large carnivores.
+Using radio telemetry, track resident Leopard, whilst learning of Africat’s commitment to the long-term preservation of Namibia’s large carnivores.
 The area’s rich Acacia thornveld and broken sandstone ridges also supports a diverse avifauna, including such highly-prized Namibian endemics as Monteiro’s Hornbill and Damara Rockjumper.
 After dark, a floodlit blind allows rare glimpses of some of the continent’s most elusive nocturnal creatures, notably South African Porcupine and the irascible Ratel, or Honey Badger.
 Dinner and overnight at Okonjima Bush Camp.

 After a morning game drive at Okonjima, continue your journey northwards to the stunning Onguma The Fort.
 Strategically located at the eastern end of Etosha National Park, Onguma is your home for the next two nights and a perfect base for exploring the eastern side of this wildlife-rich area.

 Onguma Plains – Etosha National Park

 An early start takes you into Etosha National Park, Namibia’s most famous wildlife reserve.
 During this season, after months of little rain, the land is dry and the animals’ thirst draws them to waterholes in spectacular aggregations.
 Focus your attention on these scattered springs, where Southern Giraffe jostle for space alongside hundreds of Plains Zebra, Blue Wildebeest, Greater Kudu, Eland, stately Gemsbok, Springbok and the localized, endemic Black-faced Impala.
 Activity is often electrifying, as predators, large and small, patiently await timely hunting opportunities, whilst dust-bathing elephants coat their bodies in clouds of white clay.
 Overnight at Onguma The Fort.

 Today’s adventure entails an epic transect of this iconic wildlife Mecca.
 As you journey westward across Etosha National Park, the concentrations of animals grow ever more impressive, with some springs literally heaving with a constant procession of life.
 In the late afternoon, arrive in the 125-square-mile private reserve of Ongava, famous for its healthy population of Black Rhinoceros and Black-faced Impala.
 Dinner and overnight at Andersson’s at Ongava.